 To Chloraminate or Not to Chloraminate: That Is the Burning Question Many City Water Departments Are Facing

-Introductory Note: Chloramine is not new.
+Introductory Note by Gene Franks: Chloramine is not new.
 It has been used as a disinfectant in US water supplies since the 1920s.
 Nevertheless, when cities contemplate the change from chlorine to chloramine as their water disinfectant, there is usually controversy, sometimes heated.
-The change to chloramine is very important to aquarium owners, to beer and bread makers, to dialysis clinics, and to the small number of people whose skin or respiratory system seems to be especially sensitive to chloramine.
+The change to chloramine is very important to aquarium owners, to beer and bread makers, to dialysis clinics, and to the small percentage of people whose skin or respiratory system seems to be especially sensitive to chloramine.
 There are also plumbing issues to be considered.
+Chloramine is often blamed for leaks in copper pipes.
 To water treatment dealers, chloramine represents a challenge, since it is considerably more difficult to remove than chlorine.

 Since people usually form opinions based on how an issue affects them personally, I thought it would be good to reprint a chloramine article that looks at the issue from a different angle.
 The piece reprinted below, in slightly truncated form, concerns the decision being considered in Marion, Ohio about whether to switch to chloramines or to seek out a completely different substitute for chlorine.
 As you will note, and the most outspoken opponents of chloramine usually ignore this, the option to stick with chlorine as usual is actually not an option for the city because sticking with the status quo has already been vetoed by the EPA.
 The city’s water has been found to be in violation of EPA standards, so a change is required.
 In the article below, Aqua Ohio, the water supplier for the city, is getting pressure from several sources.